-- Small business interest-free deferral of sales/use tax up to $50,000 for businesses with less than $5 million in taxable sales
+- Interest-free deferral of sales/use tax up to $50,000 for businesses with less than $5 million in taxable sales

-- 90-day extension on all businesses filing a return for less than $1 million in taxes
+- 90-day extension for businesses filing a return for less than $1 million in taxes

-- Small Business Disaster Relief Loan Guarantee Program via IBank, with $50 million in state funding, providing potential capital for individuals who do not qualify for federal funds
+- $50 million in state funding for the Small Business Disaster Relief Loan Guarantee Program via IBank to provide potential capital for those who don’t qualify for federal funds

 - Small Business Debt Relief for existing SBA borrowers